siriusctrl/COMP90024-CCC-notes/README.md

     - Functions can call each other
     - Functions and events can be combined to build software applications
     - Combining event-driven scenarios and functions resembles how User Interface software is built: user actions trigger the execution of pieces of code
-    - E.g.:
+    - E.g.: FaaS Services and Frameworks
         - Amazon’s AWS Lambda
         - Google Cloud Functions
         - Azure Functions by Microsoft
-6. proprietary FaaS services v.s. open-source FaaS frameworks
+    - proprietary FaaS services v.s. open-source FaaS frameworks
         - open-source FaaS frameworks can be deployed on your cluster, peered into, disassembled, and improved by you.

+## Workshop week5: OpenFaaS
+### Properties
+- Open-source framework that uses Docker containers to deliver FaaS functionality
+- Every function in OpenFaaS is a Docker container, ensuring loose coupling between functions
+  - Function can be written in different languages and mixed freely
+- Functions are passed a request as an object in the language of choice and return a response as an object
+- OpenFaaS can use either Docker Swarm or Kubernetes to manage cluster of nodes on which functions run
+- By using Docker containers as functions, OpenFaaS allow to freely mix different languages and environments at the cost of **<u>decreased performance</u>** as containers are inherently heavier than threads
+  - However, it is possible to reduce the size to only a few MBs
+### Auto-scalability and OpenFaaS
+- OpenFaaS can add more Docker containers when a function is called more often, and remove containers when the function is called less often
+- The scaling-up (and down) of functions can be tied to memory or CPU utilization as well (currently only on Kubernetes-managed clusters though)

 ## Week 9 - Big Data Analytics
 1. Why we need it?
     - There would not be much point in amassing vast amount of data without being able to analyse it, hence the blossoming of large-scale business intelligence and more complex machine learning algorithms.
+    - Overlapping among business intelligence, machine learning, statistics and data mining.
+        - Just use big data analytics
 2. What is it?
     - There is a good deal of overlap and confusion among terms such as business intelligence, machine learning, statistics, and data mining.
 For the sake of clarity, we just use the more general term (big) data analytics
 3. Examples of Analytics